 WHERE TO DRINK

 I love finding little random places to stumble into in NYC.
 Some of my favorite spots are places I may not have even written down the name of!
-I do have some go to favs for you all to seek out and enjoy rounded up below (in alphabetical order) though.
+I do have some go to favs for you all to seek out and enjoy rounded up below (in alphabetical order) though because no New York City guide is complete without a good list of bars.

 - Azul @ Hotel Hugo